 There is a great deal of scientific evidence to support the affects of positive versus negative thoughts on sports performances.
 As runners we really don't need the evidence as we have all experienced good runs and bad runs.

 If we can remember our thoughts during the good runs, we know that they were upbeat, encouraging and positive thoughts.
 On the other hand, the bad runs were filled with harmful, pessimistic self-talk.
 We do it to ourselves, but the good news is - we CAN control our thoughts.
 It just takes planning and practice and studies show that positive self-talk improves endurance performance.

 We put a lot of time and effort into our training and running, but do we put any effort into preparing our mind for running?
 We need to have a plan for what we are going to think about.
 We need to be prepared to switch off self-defeating thoughts before they take over.
-Visualization techniques and visualization methods can be very helpful.
+Visualization techniques can be very helpful.

 Trying to fight the negative thoughts doesn't work as it only gives them more focus.
 They need to be quickly replaced with positive thoughts or positive affirmations, i.e. I am a strong, healthy runner, I feel great, I can do this.
 Try the 10 Most Powerful Affirmations for Runners.